MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Multi-writer objects

-Multi-writer objects are objects that are owned by more than one account.
+Multi-writer objects are objects that are owned by more than one address.
 Transactions affecting multi-writer objects require consensus in Sui.
-This contrasts with transactions affecting only single-writer objects, which require only a confirmation of the owner’s account contents.
+This contrasts with transactions affecting only single-writer objects, which require only a confirmation of the owner’s address contents.

 ### Object

 The basic unit of storage in Sui is object.
-In contrast to many other blockchains, where storage is centered around accounts and each account contains a key-value store, Sui's storage is centered around objects.
+In contrast to many other blockchains, where storage is centered around address and each address contains a key-value store, Sui's storage is centered around objects.
 Sui objects have one of the following primary states:
  * *Immutable* - the object cannot be modified.
  * *Mutable* - the object can be changed.